 The Fragmentation of Our Institutions

 Donald Schön coined the term “technical rationality,” where you first develop a theory, and then you apply it.
 Or first, the experts come in and figure out what’s wrong, and then you use their advice to fix the problem.
 Even when the advice is brilliant, sometimes we just can’t seem to figure out how to implement it.
 But perhaps the problem is not in the advice.
 Perhaps our assumption that this method is how learning or knowledge-creation happens, doesn’t actually work.
 Maybe the problem is our way of thinking: that first, you must get “the answer,” then you must apply it.
-Because research, practice, and capacity-building each operate within the walls of separate institutions, the people within these institutions feel cut off from each other, leading to suspicion, stereotyping, and an “us” versus “them” mindset.
+Because research, practice, and capacity-building each operate within the walls of separate institutions, the people within these institutions feel cut off from each other, leading to suspicion, stereotyping, and an “us” versus “them” siloed mindset.

 The implicit notion of technical rationality often leads to conflict between executives and the front-line people in organisations.
-Executives often operate by the notion of technical rationality: In Western culture, being a boss means having all the answers.
+Executives often operate by the notion of technical rationality: In Western culture, being the boss means having all the answers.
 However, front-line people know much more than they can ever say about their own jobs and about the customer.
 They actually have the capability to do something, not just talk about something.
 Technical rationality is great if all you ever have to do is talk.

 “The most effective people are those who can “hold” their vision while remaining committed to seeing current reality clearly”